home-assistant/Iconic/README.md

 You will interact with an auto-generated class under the name of `{FontName}Icon.swift`, which is a light abstraction of the `Iconic.swift` class.
 For more information, have a look at [how to install](#installation) and [how to use](#how-to-use).

+Give Iconic a test drive by simply doing `pod try Iconic` in your terminal, and pick the `Samples.xcworkspace`.

 _Note: This library is currently in beta.
 APIs may change without backwards compatibility._

 <p align="center">